4. Registration and fees

 4.4.1 Program withdrawal process

 If you are an international student, you must submit the International Withdrawal package online and discuss your decision and possible implications with an immigration advisor.
+If you are in a graduate certificate bundle, you are choosing to withdraw from both programs.
 Also, you must submit a letter of acceptance or verification of enrolment if you are attending another institution.
 Scanned letters with a signature are accepted.

 If you are a part-time student or in continuing education courses, you must complete a part-time withdrawal form from the Office of the Registrar.